Create daily notes using the job hours page

 In the below example, we are going to create a custom interior template with our go to products from both Benjamin Moore and Sherwin Williams.

-To get started, go ahead and start the program and bring up the Materials Form.
+Step 1: To get started, go ahead and start the program and bring up the Materials Form.
 Click the "Paint Can Icon" at the top of the main form.

 That's it.
 As you can see, all your typical interior products are right there and easy to select with out having to scroll down, or switch materials lists.
 You can create one for exteriors, or just a random custom list.